MarcelHB/devguide/book.md

 * The last week of the year mostly is shared by two different years.
 * Do not invent time formats, follow [ISO 8601 principles](https://en.wikipedia.org/wiki/ISO_8601#General_principles).
 * Time problems have been solved mostly since forever, heh, that's the good point.
 The more challenging one is that [some environments](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) use plenty of types for precision, relation, time zone affinity and backward compatibility.
 Familiarize yourself with what you need before picking `Date`, just because date.
+* As a side note, setting the system's time-zone explicitly may be a [good idea anyway](https://blog.packagecloud.io/eng/2017/02/21/set-environment-variable-save-thousands-of-system-calls/).

 Let us head over to the issue of textual representations: